mschuchard/rapid-vaults/README.md

 ### Comparative Software

 Ansible-Vault is very similar to Rapid-Vaults.
 Both are streamlined and easy to use ad-hoc encryption and decryption tools.
-The two primary differences are that Rapid-Vaults has a Ruby API instead of a Python API and that Rapid-Vaults offers additional verification and defense layers.
+The two primary differences are that Rapid Vaults has a Ruby API instead of a Python API and that Rapid Vaults offers additional verification and defense layers.
 The API can also be considered similar to the high level recipes provided by PyCA's Cryptography.

 ### Non-Comparative Software

-Rapid-Vaults is not similar to tools like RbNaCl or Hashicorp's Vault.
+Rapid Vaults is not similar to tools like RbNaCl or Hashicorp's Vault.
 RbNaCl offers advanced encryption techniques by providing bindings to libsodium.
-Rapid-Vaults relies upon AES-256-GCM or GPG.
+Rapid Vaults relies upon AES-256-GCM or GPG.
 Hashicorp's Vault is Enterprise level software with many powerful features and conveniences.
-Rapid-Vaults is a lightweight and narrowly focused tool.
+Rapid Vaults is a lightweight and narrowly focused tool.

 ## Usage